mitanshu7/mitanshu7.github.io/markdown/SSH_into_Android_with_Termux_and_Cloudflared.md

 - Always use strong passwords or SSH keys
 - Regularly update Termux packages with `pkg upgrade`
 - Consider limiting access policies in Cloudflare to specific IP ranges if possible
-- Monitor your tunnel usage through the Cloudflare dashboard

 ## Conclusion

 You now have secure, remote access to your Android device from anywhere in the world!
-This setup is perfect for running scripts, managing files, or even using your phone as a lightweight server.
-The combination of Termux's Linux environment and Cloudflare's secure tunneling makes for a powerful and accessible mobile computing setup.

-Happy remote computing!

 ## References